vinodh-cts/Cloud-Quest/readme.md

 Before running the workflow, ensure you have:

 1. An AWS account and an IAM role with the necessary permissions, including an access key and secret key.
-2. GitHub Repository Secrets Configured:
+2. Configure the GitHub Repository Secrets as follows:
    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`
 3. An EC2 Key Pair created in your Target AWS Region.